 An in-house photo studio is a professional studio that lets you create and produce visuals with speed.

 The advantages of industrialization, with features like on-screen previews and light controls for impeccable results, save you a considerable amount of time.
-Below, a video showing some of the available Packshot software features: retouching, renaming and editing files in batches.
+Check all available Packshot software features.

 Save on man-hours

-A photo shoot solution that’s software-controlled and assisted makes it easier to post your images online (as in the example below, where a photo is exported for publication on an e-commerce website), even taking into account any creative work or adjustments you might wish to make after the shutter clicks.
+A photo shoot solution that’s software-controlled and assisted makes it easier to post your images online, even taking into account any creative work or adjustments you might wish to make after the shutter clicks.

 For instance, the software that comes with the machines will allow you to generate QR Codes or trim a photographed object intuitively in just a few clicks.
 This saves considerable time by allowing you to carry out multiple steps in a centralized manner, including different types of work: stock management, production and post-production.